SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex11/README.md

 In this exercise, you will enhance the behavior defintion of the _Travel_ BO entity ![bdef](../images/adt_bdef.png)**`ZRAP110_R_TRAVELTP_###`** with business events.
 Your RAP BO will act as an event provider.
 The events will be used to send a message when the overall status of the _Travel_ BO node is changed to _accepted_ or _rejected_ to inform possible consumers about the change.

-In this exercise your RAP BO acts as event provider, so an outbound communication arrangement is required to set up the connection between your system and the SAP Event Mesh.
+In this exercise your RAP BO acts as an event provider.
+For the local event consumption, you will implement a local event handler that acts as an event consumer, listening to and processing events raised by your _Travel_ RAP BO in the same system.

 <!--
 ---